 Background

-Young people in care have substantially higher rates of mental health difficulties compared to their peers.
+Young people in care have much higher rates of mental health difficulties compared to their peers.
 Their unaddressed mental health needs have been identified as a key driver of a range of poor outcomes.
 For example, they are more likely than peers to be excluded from school and are over-represented in prison and homeless populations.
 Such outcomes are not inevitable, and with the right support young people in care can thrive.
-However, services often struggle to effectively address the mental health needs of this group, and prevent some of these wide-ranging consequences.
+However, services often struggle to effectively address the mental health needs of this group.

 Aims and Overview

 To do this, we worked with 28 mental health teams across 14 regions in England.
-This included general CAMHS teams, targeted CAMHS teams (ie., those specifically for young people in care), and social care based mental health teams.
-Following training in congitive therapy for PTSD (a type of trauma-focussed CBTI) we followed teams for 12-18 months.
+This included general CAMHS teams, targeted CAMHS teams (i.e., those specifically for young people in care), and social care based mental health teams.
+Following training in cognitive therapy for PTSD (a type of trauma-focussed CBTI) we followed teams for 12-18 months.
 Teams took part in focus groups every 3-months, and we also ran cross-team focus groups with managers and service leads.
-We also collated service data to futher understand assessments and treatment decisions.
+We also collated service data to further understand assessments and treatment decisions.
+From 2024 we have been running the second phase of ADaPT (ADaPT-2), working closely with local authority and CAMHS teams in four different regions of England to optimise the delivery of trauma-focused CBT and other best-evidenced direct psychotherapies, and to develop case studies of ‘ideal’ service structures, to support better access to best-evidenced mental health care for care-experienced young people.

 Anticipated Outputs